dmbarbour/glas/docs/GrammarLogicProg.md

 * Expressive and scalable standard interaction model.
 * Convenient testing and verification extensions.
 * Program behavior is static at compile time.
-* Termination guarantee, if I can manage it.
+* Termination guarantee, where I can manage it.

 A staged model, where we build a simpler program that builds grammars and extensions and tests and so on, is a good approach to my goals.